100% Match Rate Among 4th Year Interns – 2016-2018

 Historically, the Psy.D. program has admitted students with GRE scores ranging from 141-164 Quantitative and 150-170 Verbal using a number of academic, experiential and interpersonal factors to determine admissibility.

 For more information about the GRE you can contact:

 GRE: Educational Testing Service, Princeton, NJ 08541, 609-771-7670 / 866-473-4373, www.ets.org/gre/

-Use the forms below to submit three recommendations.
+Use the Recommendation Request Form to submit all three recommendations below.
 These recommendations may not be completed by family members.
 Recommendations received from family members will be rejected and the applicant will be required to submit a new recommendation request for a non-family member.

 Step 9: Interview

 Interviews for the Psy.D. program are by invitation only after review of the completed application.
 Interviews include both a group interview and a personal interview with our faculty.
-These interviews will take place in person on our campus in Virginia Beach on designated dates in the spring.
+These interviews will take place in person on our campus in Virginia Beach on designated dates, usually in February.
 Participation in this interview process is expected, and applicants will bear any travel expenses.
 Additional details will be provided to those invited for an interview.

 Applicants invited to the interview should keep in mind that an interview does not assure admission.
 We use a "whole person" review philosophy in making admissions decisions.
 No one area, either strength or weakness, is something that would cause an applicant to be admitted or denied.
 However, applicants should know that those with lower than a 3.0 undergraduate GPA or 152 GRE-Verbal score or 144 GRE-Quantitative would be unlikely to be admitted into the program without some very unusual demonstration of abilities to compensate.